 Is it possible to use vegetable oil in a tiki torch?

 Use vegetable oil and some bug-repelling chemicals, and you may use olive oil for the vegetable oil instead.
 Tiki torches are popular among many people who use them outdoors to keep the mosquitoes away from their food.
-Create your tiki torches and use vegetable oilOpens in a new tab. and some bug-repelling chemicals to fend off pests during your next outdoor party or camping trip to fix this issue.
+Create your tiki torches and use vegetable oil and some bug-repelling chemicals to fend off pests during your next outdoor party or camping trip to fix this issue.

 Is it possible to use olive oil in a tiki torch?